-You can of course gradually update your collection by adding a few new baubles each year, for ease just make sure they slightly match your other decs.
-If you like the vibe of this dining room, check out our Scandi Christmas decorating ideas or something more wild and colorful — either way, stay on theme and don't overcomplicate it.
+You can of course gradually update your collection by adding a few new baubles each year, but for ease, just make sure they match your other decorations somewhat.
+You might be after Scandi Christmas decorating ideas or something more wild and colorful — either way, stay on theme and don't overcomplicate it.

-If you don’t have a ton of room for decorating, just make the most of surfaces – a window sill, the top of a console table, a set of shelves.
+If you don’t have a ton of room for decorating, just make the most of empty surfaces.
+This could be a window sill, the top of a console table, or a set of shelves.
 Use these areas to create a festive display.
-Even something as simple as some twigs in a vase with some fairy light strung around can be an effective, super easy Christmas decorating idea.
+This could be as simple as adding a festive throw blanket, a scene of bottle brush trees, or one or two mini holiday houses.

 4. Hang a wreath on the front door

-An obvious but super easy Christmas decorating idea – stick a wreath on your front door.
-It tells everyone 'look I'm organised, I'm festive, I'm not living in a mulled wine haze with 10 million people still to tick off my Christmas list and a shepherd costume to make in 20 minutes.'
+An obvious but super easy Christmas decorating idea is sticking a wreath on your front door.
+It tells everyone, "Look I'm organized, I'm festive, and I'm most certainly not procrastinating decorating inside or ticking off my Christmas list."

 5. String up some outdoor fairy lights

-Another quick way to show your neighbours you have this whole Christmas decorating thing down is to string up some outdoor fairy lights.
-Literally just stick them around your door, throw them in the hedge or wrap them around a tree trunk.
-What we love about fairy lights is you really have to do so little to get them up but they always look so glorious when they are light.
+Another quick way to show your everyone you have this whole Christmas decorating thing down is to string up some fairy lights.
+Literally, just stick them around your door, throw them on a bush, or scatter them on a window sill.
+What we love about fairy lights is how easy they are to set up and how big of a difference they make.

 6. Switch up your cushions for festive alternatives

-How long does it take to change some cushion covers?
+How long does it take to change some pillow covers?
 A minute?
 Two minutes?
-Whatever, we think just changing your cushions with the seasons is a really quick way to making your living room feel instantly more festive.
-And they didn't be overly Christmassy either, check out H&M's range of cushions for a case in point.
+Changing out your cushions or throwing on a new holiday-themed cover for them is a really quick way to instantly make your living room feel more festive.
+They can be extremely Christmassy or simply hint at the holidays.

-As nice as it would be to always make your own paper decorations, but really who has time for that?
-These gorgeous ones are from Paper Dreams, but you find other pretty decorations from various stores or pick them up in bulk from Amazon if you want to create a huge display.
+As nice as it would be to always make your own paper decorations, who has time for that?
+These gorgeous ones are from Paper Dreams, but you find other pretty decorations from various stores or pick them up in bulk from Amazon.

-Okay, they're in the door, they've seen the door wreath, now whip it off the door and stick it on the table with some pretty candle sconces in its centre.
+Okay, they're in the door, they've seen the door wreath, now whip it off the door and stick it on the table with a candle in the center.
 Ta-daaa!
-A table centrepiece that hogs the limelight without costing you extra.
-Of course, you could just have a separate one and save yourself the effort of mid-day wreath swapping.
-Much easier.
-And not really any more expensive.
+A table centerpiece that hogs the limelight without costing you extra.
+You could also bring in candles, garlands, and ornaments to fully decorate your table or dining nook.